marc-acm/Github_API_exercise/README.md

 # Versus Hub

 This app is created as an exercise for fetching API data from Github.
-There are two different username
+There are two different usernames for comparison by getting their respective number of followers.

+Revised:

+- App.js

+Created:

+- PlayerProfile.js

+- Judging.js